jeffhomer/geocoding-proxy-service/README.md

 ```
 > python run_geolocating_service.py [PORT] [PASSWORD]
 ```
+The password must be alphanumeric and exactly 4 characters in length.

 To mirror the client responses to the geolocating service, pass ```1``` to the third optional command-line argument ```[MIRROR_RESPONSES]```:
 ```
 > python run_geolocating_service.py [PORT] [PASSWORD] [MIRROR_RESPONSES]